An efficient randomized homotopy method to approximate eigenpairs of tensors: The adaptive linear homotopy method

-It is an easy exercise to show that $N_f$ is well defined rational map and that the image of $N_f$ is contained in $\sP$.
-The following definition was already made in the introduction and is \cite[Def.
-16.34]{condition} specialized to our scenario. \begin{dfn} Let $(f,\zeta,\eta)\in\hV$.
-We say that $(v,\lambda)\in\sP$ is an \emph{approximate eigenpair} of $f$ with associated h-eigenpair $(\zeta,\eta)$, if
+The operator $\mathrm{Newton}_f$ is a well defined rational map and its image is contained in $\cP$.
+The following definition was already made in the introduction.
+It is \cite[Section 14.1, Definition~1]{BSS} specialized to our scenario. \begin{dfn} Let $(f,v,\eta)\in\hV$.
+We say that $(w,\xi)\in\cP$ is an \emph{approximate eigenpair} of $f$ with associated h-eigenpair $(v,\eta)$, if for all $i\geq 0$, we have